digiton-ma/laravel-starter-kit/README.md

 ### FilamentPHP
 FilamentPHP is a Laravel package that provides a simple and elegant way to build admin panels for your Laravel applications.

+### PWA Ready
+This starter kit is PWA ready, you can start building your PWA right away.
+Go ahead and customize the manifest to make it your own.
+If you need a service worker feel free to create one for yourself.
+TODO: A service worker example.

 ### Settings Management
 using Spatie Laravel Settings to store settings in the database and retrieve them globally.